ns.Plate¶

 Old case: <method 'lower' of 'str' objects> New case: title

-There are two common formats for specifying the name of a 'well', either padded with a zero (like A01
+There are two common formats for specifying the name of a 'well', either padded with a zero (like A01, to make all well names the same length) or not (like A1).

 pt = ns.Plate(